HADDADSOHAIB/library/README.md

 # Library

-This project is a simple library in the browser, you can add, remove and change status.
+This project is a simple library in the browser, you can add, remove and change status of your books.

 ## Live demo